rn3r/dank-memer-blackjack.py/README.md

 # dank-memer-blackjack.py

-This is a dank memer blackjack clone, but meant for terminal use Time wasted: 1 hr 30 minutes
+- This is a dank memer blackjack clone, but meant for terminal use
+- Time wasted: 1 hr 30 minutes

+- I guess i can say i know typescript now 😂